eezstreet/SWATEliteForce/README.md

 - Removed a slight (< 1 second) delay from AI being affected by Stinger and Flashbangs. (it still exists for CS gas)
 - Reduced duration of effect of Pepperball gun by 50%
 - FMJ and buckshot can now ricochet off of hard surfaces
-  * Currently a 50% chance to do a perfect mirror on Stone, Concrete, Thick Metal, Thick Glass, Opaque Glass, Bricks, and Water
+- Suspects will now have a slight delay before firing upon SWAT officers.
+Depending on how skilled the suspect is, it can range between 0.3 and 0.9 seconds.
+- Incapacitation health increased from 20 to 30, so incapacitation is more likely
+- Suspects are more likely to play a gethit animation (so they shrug off bullets less often)
+- Suspects are slightly less accurate

 #### NITTY GRITTY/TYPOS AND STATS ####
 * NOTE: some very (microscopically) tiny changes to stats aren't mentioned.
 For instance, the Nova Pump had its muzzle velocity raised by 2 units - not noteworthy at all and hardly noticeable.
-* HUGE thanks to Jose21Crisis for crunching all of these numbers for me.
+* HUGE thanks to Jose21Crisis for crunching a lot of these numbers for me.

+Weapon Stats
 - Colt Accurized Rifle: Muzzle Velocity (61261 -> 47838)
 - M4Super90: Muzzle Velocity (21384 -> 20386)
 - Colt M4A1 Carbine: Muzzle Velocity (58344 -> 44609)